velas/Velas-Sphere-Node/README.md

 ## Architecture

 Velas Sphere is a P2P network of nodes communicating between each other using gRPC.
-Each node can act as a requester and provider and has some plugins.
+Each node can act as a requester and provider, has some plugins and provides a RESTful API for UI support.
+The data is stored in a LevelDB database.
 In order to allow plugins be written in any general-purpose language, they are physically decoupled from the node service using again gRPC and each plugin is basically a separate service.

 ## Economy